Close Menu

 The moringa tree grows quickly and reaches a height of 2.5 meters in 3 months!
 The leaves are mainly harvested and consistent pruning ensures more successive harvests.
 The leaves are a great source of protein, especially sulfur-containing amino acids such as methionine and cystine, and vitamins A, B, C, calcium and iron.
 As a result, moringa is considered a highly nutritious food.

-See also Meaning of Cedar Tree and its symbolism: Ultimate Guide
+See also Willow Tree Symbolism and Meaning: The Ultimate Guide

 Commercial cultivation of moringa has become increasingly popular in less fortunate provinces in Asia, as it can support malnourished communities and provide shade and wind protection for existing crops within a typical agricultural model.
 Additionally, the leaves provide a nutrient-rich mulch to the soil, saving farmers the cost of fertilizer.
 (World Agroforestry Database 4.0 2009)